Chappaqua, New York: Geography

 According to the 2020 U.S. census, Chappaqua has a total area of 0.45 sqmi, all land.
 As delineated for the 2000 census, the CDP of Chappaqua covered a much greater area: 9.44 sqmi, of which 9.38 sqmi was land and 0.06 sqmi, or 0.64%, was water.

 Parts of the Chappaqua ZIP Code area are located in the towns of Mount Kisco, New Castle, Mount Pleasant, Yorktown, and Bedford, and the hamlet of Millwood.
 Parts of the Chappaqua Central School District include homes in other zip codes, such as 10570, the Pleasantville zip code.

+Chappaqua is accessible from the Saw Mill River Parkway, which runs through Westchester County.

 Climate

+Downtown Chappaqua

+Chappaqua downtown is located along King Street and South Greeley Avenue.
+It includes many commercial buildings such as restaurants, a bank, and various local hardware shops.
+South Greeley Avenue is also home to Robert E. Bell Middle school, the Chappaqua Library, and the local police station.

 Demographics

 As of the 2010 census, following a major revision to the delineation of its boundaries by the Census Bureau, the population was 1,436.
 At the 2000 census, with very different census-defined boundaries, Chappaqua had a population of 9,468.
+Note the Chappaqua census-designated-place is different from the Hamlet of Chappaqua, which has a much higher population as part of the Town of New Castle.

 As of the census of 2010, there were 1,434 people residing in Chappaqua.
 According to the 2015-2019 American Community Survey 5-Year Estimates, there are 595 housing units and the median household income is $250,000+.
 The racial makeup of the CDP was 76.1% White alone, 0% Black or African American alone, 0% Native American alone, 22.6% Asian alone, 0% Native Hawaiian and other Pacific Islander alone, 0% some other race alone, and 1.3% from two or more races.

-According to the 2010 census], the median age was 39 years, with 3.8% of the population under 5, 81.6% 18 and older, and 10% 65 and older.
+According to the 2010 census, the median age was 39 years, with 3.8% of the population under 5, 81.6% 18 and older, and 10% 65 and older.
 Males had a median income of $207,083 versus $128,750 for females.
 0% of families were below the poverty line.
 6.6% of people old enough had a high school or equivalent degree of education, 5.8 had some college but no degree, 4% had an associate degree, 37.3% had a bachelor's degree, and 46.3% had a graduate or professional degree.

 Nationwide, Chappaqua ranks 42nd among the 100 highest-income places in the United States (with at least 1,000 households).
 In 2008, CNNMoney listed Chappaqua fifth in their list of "25 top-earning towns."
 Chappaqua 2007 estimated median household income was $198,000.